 - Optic 6 3000K for a blooming master

 Check out the different offerings from those manufacturers and choose a light or a combination of indoor lights that will output enough wattage to cover your grow space (as determined in step 2 above).

 If you have any questions about choosing a light, please contact us at email@example.com

 We will get back to you within a few hours (and usually much sooner).

-4. What's better, separate lights for veg and flower or a full spectrum light?
+4. What's better, separate lights for veg and flower or a full spectrum LED grow light?

 While plants definitely prefer more blue light during the vegetative stage and more red light during the flowering stage, they don't want only those lights.
-They still want some of the other color during each phase.
+They want some light of every color during each phase.

-We recommend using lights that provide all the spectra needed throughout the growth cycle in one fixture.
+We recommend using lights that provide all the spectra needed throughout the entire life cycle in one fixture.
 Here's why: